Amrita-Ka/Google_PythonCrash_Course_Word_Cloud/README.md

 # Google_PythonCrash_Course_Word_Cloud

-This is the Capstone project of the course.
+This is the Final project of the course.